csknk/fast-modular-exponentiation/README.md

 We can however take the principle and generalise it so that it works for any number.

-The idea is to take any number represented as powers of two - which as luck would have it, is exactly the way that modern computers represent numbers - and to create a running total of the required squares.
+The idea is to take any number represented as the summation of powers of two - which as luck would have it, is exactly the way that modern computers represent numbers - and to create a running total of the required squares.

 Example: